 What are other big toe issues that can cause pain?

-Dr. Huppin and Dr. Hale of the Foot & Ankle Center are experts at treating all big toe joint problems including bunions, arthritis and injuries.
+Dr. Hale and Dr. Huppin of the Foot & Ankle Center are experts at treating all big toe joint problems including bunions, arthritis and injuries.
 In addition to bunions, the following conditions can cause big toe pain:

 Also known as big toe joint pain, hallux limitus is a condition where the big toe joint doesn’t move as it should due to abnormal foot mechanics.
 When the big toe cannot bend upward as it naturally should, excessive force builds up inside the joint each time you take a step.
 In the short term, this “joint jamming” can lead to joint pain and, in the long term, it can lead to arthritis in the big toe joint.